During his introductory press conference as the new head coach of Penn State football, Bill O’Brien said all the right things.

-That question is especially curious considering the fact that Joe Paterno never had a bloated salary, such as other elites in the game like Nick Saban or Urban Meyer.
+That question is especially curious considering the fact that Joe Paterno never had a bloated salary.
+At least, not like other elites in the game such as Nick Saban or Urban Meyer.

 At the end of the press conference, O’Brien’s contract details were released, as first reported by Ben Jones of StateCollege.com, via his Twitter account (@Ben_Jones88).

 Specifically, the contract details released by Penn State are as follows: